TritonDataCenter/manta/docs/user-guide/storage-reference.md

 By default, the system stores two copies of your object.
 These two copies are placed in two different data centers.
 The system relies on ZFS RAID-Z to store your objects, so the durability is actually greater than two would imply.
-Your data is erasure encoded across a large number of disks on physically separate machines.

-The system relies on ZFS RAID-Z to store your objects, so your durability is actually greater than two would imply.
-Your data is erasure-encoded across a large number of disks on physically separate machines.

 You are billed for exactly the number of bytes you consume in the system.
 For example, if you write a 1MB object with the default number of copies (2),